-78. The complainant argues that the more than five year period between the submission of his claim in April 2002 and the rendering of the final determination in December 2006 amounts to a violation of the reasonable time requirement imposed by Article 6 § 1 of the ECHR.
+- 66. The complainant argues that the more than five year period between the submission of his claim in May 2001 and the rendering of the final determination in December 2006 amounts to a violation of the reasonable time requirement imposed by Article 6 § 1 of the ECHR.
 He argues that the case was not excessively complex and that the conduct of the parties did not contribute to the delay.
-Moreover, although the complainant as a displaced person was living in difficult circumstances, the authorities did not find it important to take into consideration his material plight as an impetus for resolving his case within a reasonable time.

-- 79. The complainant is aware of the extraordinary character of the mass claims resolution process conducted by the authorities in Kosovo.
+Moreover, although the complainant as a displaced person was living in difficult circumstances, the authorities did not find it important to take into consideration his material plight as an impetus for resolving his case within a reasonable time. - 67.
+The complainant is aware of the extraordinary character of the mass claims resolution process conducted by the authorities in Kosovo.
 However, he argues that a fair balance should be struck between the requirements of efficient management of a high number of cases and the imperative of respecting the essence of human rights of the individual claimants for whom such mechanism was ultimately established, the right to adjudication within a reasonable time being one of these rights.
-Backlogs of cases or the wish of a tribunal to hear together cases raising similar issues cannot excuse unreasonable delays. - 80.
-The SRSG, referring to the evaluation of the length of the proceedings by the KPA, notes that during its early years the HPD suffered significant institutional problems, in particular financial hardships and managerial reshuffles that unfortunately led to some delay in all cases.
+Backlogs of cases or the wish of a tribunal to hear together cases raising similar issues cannot excuse unreasonable delays. - 68.
+The SRSG, referring to an evaluation of the length of the proceedings by the KPA, notes that during its early years the HPD suffered significant institutional problems, in particular financial hardships and managerial reshuffles that unfortunately led to some delay in all cases.
 He further states that the claim was subject to a complex system of processing before it could be brought to the HPCC for adjudication, including notifying the current occupant and any other party with a legal interest and providing them with time to respond.
-In addition, the process of verification of the documents submitted in support of the claim could be time consuming. - 81.
-Turning to the chronology of the history of the complainant's claim, the SRSG notes that the only substantial delay occurred from April 2002 to October 2005, and that this delay could be explained by the reasons explained above.
+In addition, the process of verification of the documents submitted in support of the claim could be time consuming.